 Restorative Justice Program.
 Restorative Justice is a proactive disciplinary program that builds community by empowering students to resolve conflicts and problem behaviors.

 Continuous Learning (looping).
-Students are organized in grade-level cohorts (20 students per cohort) where they work with the same group of teachers for four consecutive years.
+Students are organized in grade-level cohorts (20 students per cohort) where they work with the same group of teachers for two consecutive years.
 Each grade-level cohort is called a Project Advisory.
 A growing body of research has documented that students achieve greater levels of learning and achievement when transitions and disruptions are minimized.
-This structure also allows for staff and students to develop deeper relationships where students feel known as learners and their growth can be more closely monitored
+This structure also allows for staff and students to develop deeper relationships where students feel known as learners and their growth can be more closely monitored.